kumar-selvakumaran/Transformers_for_imbalanced_classification/README.md

 <h1 style="text-align: center;">Transformers compete on imbalanced product classification data</h1>

-The dataset can can be found in this link. <a href="https://drive.google.com/drive/folders/165k0tlrmcF28n1fz1DVSwXXXAdt5ONZJ?usp=sharing">[link]</a>
+- The dataset can can be found in this link. <a href="https://drive.google.com/drive/folders/165k0tlrmcF28n1fz1DVSwXXXAdt5ONZJ?usp=sharing">[link]</a>

+- link to resulting publication. <a href="https://ieeexplore.ieee.org/abstract/document/10183484">[link]</a>

 <h3>Steps taken in this project:</h3>